php-amqplib/Thumper/README.md

 INSTALLATION

+@see http://getcomposer.org for composer details.

-Clone this project and then just run `make` to fetch the dependencies.
+Clone this project and then just run `composer update` to fetch the dependencies.

 This project requires the php-amqplib library.